-The office of communications & community engagement is your source for news, publications, social media, and web content.
+The Communications & Community Engagement office is your source for VA North Texas news, publications, social media, and web content.

 We share information, publicize VA's achievements, and tell our Veterans' stories.
 We always strive to educate our stakeholders about VA North Texas's high-quality, safe health care, advanced technology and equipment, and talented, skilled physicians, nurses, and staff.

 - Responds to media inquiries

 - Provides subject matter experts for media interviews